LeandroBarbosa753/LeandroBarbosa753/README.md

 Here are some things about me:

-- 🔭 I'm currently working on two main projects:
+- 🔭 I'm currently working on:
     1. Carbon Dioxide Monitoring using Arduino.
-    2. Flood Monitoring using ESP32.
 - 🌱 I'm currently learning and practicing Data Analytics.<!--, Mobile, and Back End development.--><!-- - 🤔 I'm looking for help with complex projects involving environmental monitoring and robotics.- 💬 Ask me about my current projects, my technical skills, or anything related to technology!-->
 - ⚡ Fun fact: In addition to being a technology enthusiast<!--, I'm also active in the robotics lab!-->
 - 🌎 I love learning new languages and programming languages.
 I believe that continuous learning is the key to personal and professional growth.